Wacky-Mole/RareMagicPortal/README.md

   * > https://valheim.thunderstore.io/package/Smoothbrain/ServerCharacters/

 ## Change Log:
+        Version 2.6.0
+            Big update: Added BiomeColorForce, EnabledColors, FreePassageColor, adminColor, TelePortAnythingColor, PortalDrinkColor
+            Was a pain to make compatitle with TargetPortal, you will notice ^(num) on Portals with ConfigUseBiomeColors, just passes info
+            Individual configs for each Crystal Color used, can now set JC crystals to be consumed - which is pretty cool.
+            Fixed - Only Owner can deconstruct
+            More bugs, but hopefully you can live with those.
         Version 2.5.3
             I didn't do spanish correctly, fixed some spanish yml error.
         Version 2.5.2